shaas6/printf/README.md

 dynamic pieces, all working together to display numbers, characters, strings, etc.

-We were tasked with creating our own, which took a lot of work, which equated to time and energy spent on understanding what was being asked of us and languaging it in a way for our computers to understand using the C programming language.
+We were tasked with creating our own, which took a lot of work.
+This equated to time and energy spent on understanding what was being asked of us and languaging it in a way for our computers to understand using the C programming language.